Uber Technologies v. Gregg

 In 2018, Johnathon Gregg filed a PAGA lawsuit against his employer, Uber, in California state court, alleging that Uber had violated the Labor Code as a result of misclassifying him and his fellow Uber drivers as independent contractors rather than employees.
 Pointing to an arbitration provision in Gregg’s employment contract, Uber moved to compel arbitration of Gregg’s individual PAGA claim.
 At the same time, Uber argued that once Gregg’s individual claim had been submitted to arbitration, his non-individual claims should be dismissed because he would no longer have standing under California law to pursue them.
 When Uber appealed the denial of its motion, a California court of appeal held that, under Viking River, Gregg’s individual PAGA claim must be arbitrated but that Gregg nonetheless had standing to pursue his non-individual claims in court.
 The court held that Gregg’s non-individual claims should be stayed pending the outcome of the arbitration of his individual claim.

 Uber petitioned the Supreme Court to review the state court’s ruling on standing.
 Co-counseling with attorneys at Outten & Golden LLP, Public Citizen represented Gregg in opposing Uber’s petition.
-Among other arguments, the brief explains that the petition should be denied because the state-court opinion interpreted state law and the California Supreme Court—which in another case adopted the same view of PAGA standing as the court of appeal in this case—is the final authority on California law.
-In addition, the state court’s state-law holding is consistent with Viking River’s holdings on federal law.
+Among other things, the brief explained that the petition should be denied because the state-court opinion interpreted state law and the California Supreme Court—which in another case adopted the same view of PAGA standing as the court of appeal in this case—is the final authority on California law.
+The Supreme Court denied the petition.